jump-dev/KNITRO.jl/doc/example.rst

 -------
 Example
 -------
 We begin with an example to motivate the various interfaces.
-Here is what that problem looks like in Julia with the ``Knitro.jl`` interface:
+Here is what that problem looks like in Julia with the ``KNITRO.jl`` interface:

 .. code-block:: julia

-  using Knitro
+  using KNITRO
   using Base.Test

   #    min  9 - 8x1 - 6x2 - 4x3